bashbaugh/old-personal-site/_posts/2018-12-26-simple-git-guide.md

 description: "An extremely short and simple guide and tutorial to Git and GitHub, and why you should use them.
 Git is a program used to manage source code, and GitHub is a platform for storing projects that use Git."

-keywords: "git, github, where can you get best git tutorial for beginner, what do i do in git, and what do i do in github, what is a great git tutorial for absolute beginners, what is github, what is git, how to use git, how to use github, simple, git guide, git tutorial, github tutorial, version control, source management"
+keywords: "git, github, where can you get best git tutorial for beginner, what do i do in git, and what do i do in github, what is a great git tutorial for absolute beginners, what is github, what is git, how to use git, how to use github, simple, git guide, git tutorial, github tutorial, version control, source management, simple git tutorial"
 ---

 In this post I will try to explain as simply as I can, what version control, Git and GitHub is, and why you should use them.